DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### Health and Armor

 Dealers have three health points, Bystanders have 1 health point, and the health of Companions is determined by the level of their Dealer.
 If a character is wounded beyond their health pool, they are Knocked Out.
 Armor points are an optional additional pool that would be removed first in the event of a wound.
-Both health and armor points can be recovered on a rest, the former with a Vitality check and the latter with a Knowledge or Craft check.
+Both health and armor points can be recovered on a rest.
+Health is recovered with a Vitality check and Armor is recovered with a Knowledge or Craft check.

 AC is calculated by adding 8 to one of the following: Agility modifier, Vitality modifier, or number of Armor points remaining.
 AC is the highest of these three options.